In my other life, I get to sleep in my own bed.

 One hour to go…

 If like me, you easily gag at many aspects of the personal blog, stop right here.
+I do not stand by this post, even as its author.
 Come back in a few days for normal Gunmetal Geisha fare if you’re a regular, or if you’re new, read this high brow post, or this other frivolous-but-funny one.

 “See what you can write in an hour,” said my blogger friend.
 “Just try it.”

-I’ll have to stop writing in fifty-five minutes in order to stay faithful to this exercise.
+I’ll have to stop writing in fifty-five minutes in order to stay faithful to the challenge.
 On average, I put in between five and ten hours for a blog post.
 No wonder I so vehemently shook my head when she first suggested it.
-No fucking way, it’ll end up being worthless kvetching.
+No way, it’ll end up being worthless kvetching.
 At worst, a petty journal entry, at best, all about how the exercise itself isn’t going well.

 Then again, I haven’t been writing at all and drastic measures might rev up the stalling brain engine.
 Allowing my cringey bullshit to pour into sentences in hopes of a breakthrough is, yeah, drastic.